-To load SiteView point clouds faster, users can adjust the maximum number of points that can be loaded each time the capture window frame needs to be rendered.
+To load a SiteView point cloud faster, users can adjust the maximum number of points that can be loaded each time the capture window frame needs to be rendered.
 Rendering occurs whenever the user moves to a different location in the digital twin, or when the user rotates at a location.
 By selecting a smaller point limit per frame, point cloud imagery is rendered faster with larger point sizes.
-A larger point limit per frame will result in smaller point sizes and a more detailed point cloud render, however loading times will be noticeably longer.
+A larger point limit per frame will result in smaller point sizes and a more detailed point cloud render, however, loading times will be noticeably longer.

-The point limit per frame currently ranges from 0.1 million to 3 million points.
+The point limit per frame currently ranges from 0.1 million to 10 million points.

 Point Color Mode

 Point clouds can be displayed in four color modes.
 To change the colorization, go to SiteView Settings from the top toolbar, then select the desired display option from the drop down menu next to Point Color Mode.

 The following point color modes are supported:

 - RGB - Points are colored with the real world RGB (Red, Blue, Green) value of scanned surfaces.
 RGB is only available if the laser scanner uses an external or integrated camera to take corresponding images at each scan location.

 - CMY - If the point colors are defined in CMY (Cyan, Magenta, Yellow), use this option to view their color.